Osama-2024-Ahmad/education-platform/README.md

 - Clerk for authentication services
 - Google for Gemini AI API
 - Shadcn for beautiful UI components
-- Vercel for hosting platform

-## 📞 Support

-For support, email your-email@example.com or join our community Discord server.

 ## 🔗 Links